 There are many ways you can get involved with us.
 If you are interested in volunteering, please contact us and we will be happy to discuss available opportunities.

 4-H Community Volunteers

 4-H is a youth development organization committed to assisting youth and the adults who work with them in acquiring the leadership abilities, life skills, and attitudes that will help them to become self-directing, productive members of society.
 Through hands-on learning activities and programs, 4-H provides youth with opportunities to "learn by doing."
 This is a volunteer-led, community-centered, and family-oriented program that is supervised by a trained youth development professional along other extension staff.
-If you are interested in helping to "make the best better," please contact Carly Griffith and Kim Monroe at 703-777-0373.
+If you are interested in helping to "make the best better," please contact Carly Wright and Kim Monroe at 703-777-0373.

 Loudoun County Extension Leadership Council (ELC)

 An ELC is composed of a diverse group of salaried staff along with volunteer adult and youth community leaders who truly own the ever-changing Cooperative Extension program in Loudoun county.
 The ELC assumes responsibility not only for identifying the needs and concerns that exist in their planning area, but also share a commitment to determine solutions, implementing them, and evaluating and reporting results.
 The diversity of the group enhances discussions, deliberating, and actions.
 In addition, there is a recognition that each person brings unique experiences and information that will contribute to the process.
 The ELC serves as an advocate for Extension and its programs.